MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxjobstatus-pages-vb.md

-﻿---
+---
-Description: 'The Pages property is a number that indicates the total number of pages received so far in the fax transmission.' ms.assetid: '7a046353-8bcd-40a5-94f5-0bc82b759ab2'
+Description: The Pages property is a number that indicates the total number of pages received so far in the fax transmission. ms.assetid: 7a046353-8bcd-40a5-94f5-0bc82b759ab2
-title: 'FaxJobStatus.Pages property'
+title: FaxJobStatus.Pages property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxJobStatus.Pages property